When you first start out in rowing, it’s important to know what kinds of strokes you should be adopting to get the best out of your exercise.

 There are essentially two types of rowing: sculling and sweeping.

-Sculling is carried out with two oars (or ‘blades’) per person.
+- Sculling - carried out with two oars (or ‘blades’) per person.
 It is done either in singles, doubles or quads.

-The motion of each stroke is made up of four parts that flow into one another.
+- The rowing stroke - the motion of each stroke is made up of four parts that flow into one another.
 These are the catch, the drive, the finish, and the recovery.

-Oars are rotated flat to the water surface at the finish to minimize air resistance and are vertical at the catch to maximize water resistance or the pull.
+Oars are rotated flat to the water surface at the finish to minimise air resistance and are vertical at the catch to maximise water resistance or the pull.